Tsai Cao-ju: Life

 In 1937, with the aim of alleviating his family's financial difficulties, 19-year-old Tsai Cao-ju began to learn painting under the tutelage of his maternal uncle, Chen Yu-Feng.
 Through observation and self-study, Tsai immersed himself in traditional ink and folk painting.
 Remarkably, only six months later, he began painting door gods on his own, which was three years sooner than most folk painters.
 In the 1940s, when Chen Yu-Feng was inundated with commissions, Tsai’s financial situation improved significantly.
 By this time, Tsai was in a position to provide for his family financially.

 However, with the outbreak of the Pacific War in the December of 1941, and as the Japanese colonial government began implementing their policy of Japanization, and specific policies, such as “Temple Rectification”(寺廟整理運動), had an impact on temple art, which is connected deeply with traditional religious beliefs.
 Consequently, almost all commissions for temple paintings came to a halt.
 Two years before the Second World War ended (1943), Tsai finally managed to travel to Japan, where he enrolled at the prestigious Kawabata Painting School.
 This was where he received robust training in how to sketch, and his time at the school impacted deeply his later eastern gouache and ink works.

 In the March of 1945, the main building of the Kawabata Painting School was destroyed in the war.
-Tsai once changed his name to “Akagi Kenichi(赤城堅一)” for employment purposes during the Japanese era, adopting "Akagi (which means “the Red (chi) city” in Chinese)" as a surname to commemorate his hometown, Chikanlou(赤崁樓).
+Tsai once changed his name to “Akagi Kenichi(赤城堅一)” for employment purposes during the Japanese era, adopting "Akagi (which means “the Red (i赤 (chhiah, chi)) city” in Chinese)" as a surname to commemorate his hometown, Chikanlou(赤崁樓 (Chhiah-khàm-lâu)).
 After returning to Taiwan, Tsai once again helped his uncle and folk painter, Chen Yu-feng, with temple paintings.
 At the same time, Tsai also became an eager participant in the newly-established Taiwan Provincial Fine Art Exhibition, at which he was awarded first prize on multiple occasions.
-In 1953, deeply aware of his grassroots, down-to-earth personality, once more Tsao changed his name from Jin-tian(景添) to Cao-ju(草如).
+In 1953, deeply aware of his grassroots, down-to-earth personality, once more Tsao changed his name from Jin-tian(Kím-thiam (錦添)) to Cao-ju(Chháu-jû (草如)).

-After being awarded several first prizes over the years, in 1960 Tsao eventually became a juror for the “Chinese Painting Department”, and was invited to become a member of the largest private painting association, the “Tai-Yang Arts Society.”(台陽美術協會) To promote ink art, in 1964 Tsai became the founder of the Tainan City Chinese Painting Research Association, organizing annual public exhibitions at cultural and educational venues across Tainan City.
+After being awarded several first prizes over the years, in 1960 Tsao eventually became a juror for the “Chinese Painting Department”, and was invited to become a member of the largest private painting association, the “Tai-Yang Arts Society.”(臺陽美術協會 (Tâi-iông Bí-su̍t Hia̍p-huē)) To promote ink art, in 1964 Tsai became the founder of the Tainan City Chinese Painting Research Association, organizing annual public exhibitions at cultural and educational venues across Tainan City.
 Members would share their works and progress, which encouraged ink painting(水墨畫) to thrive in Southern Taiwan.